ibm-cloud-docs/discovery-data/collection-types.md

 #### Configuring a Database collection
 {: #configuredatabase}

-Before you complete the fields in **Enter your credentials**, you might want to check that the user credentials are associated with a user who has restricted permissions to access the tables that you want to crawl.
+Before you complete the fields in **Enter your credentials**, you might want to check that the user credentials are associated with a user who has permission to access the tables that you want to crawl.

 Before you complete the fields in **Specify what you want to crawl**, keep the following points in mind if you crawl multiple tables: